Bianchi Type-$V$ cosmology in $f(R,T)$ gravity with $\Lambda(T)$: Discussions

 \section{Discussions}

-Evolution of Bianchi type-$V$ cosmological model is studied in presence of perfect fluid and variable cosmological constant in $f(R, T)$ theory of gravity (Harko et al. 2011), where the gravitational Lagrangian is given by an arbitrary function of the Ricci scalar $R$ and of the trace of the stress-energy tensor $T$.
+Evolution of Bianchi type-$V$ cosmological model is studied in presence of perfect fluid and variable cosmological constant in $f(R, T)$ theory of gravity (Harko et al. \cite{ref27}).
 For each choice of the function $f(R,T)$, we get different theoretical models.
-Three examples have been given in Herko et al. (2011) (i) $f(R, T) = R + 2f(T)$, (ii) $f(R, T) = f_{1}(R) + f_{2}(T)$ and (iii) $f(R, T) = f_{1}(R) + f_{2}(R)f_{3}(T)$.
+Three examples have been given in Harko et al. \cite{ref27} (i) $f(R, T) = R + 2f(T)$, (ii) $f(R, T) = f_{1}(R) + f_{2}(T)$ and (iii) $f(R, T) = f_{1}(R) + f_{2}(R)f_{3}(T)$.
 The cosmological consequences of the case (i) has been discussed before by several authors.
 In this paper, the gravitational field equation has been established by taking case (ii) into consideration.
 To find the deterministic solution, we have considered a time dependent deceleration parameter which yields a scale factor as $a(t) = \sinh^{\frac{1}{n}}(\alpha t)$, where $n$ and $\alpha$ are positive constants.
 For $n > 1$, this generates a transition of the universe from the early decelerating phase to the recent accelerating phase. \\

 The current observations of the large-scale cosmic microwave background suggest that our physical universe is expanding isotropic and homogeneous models with a positive cosmological constant.
 The analysis of CMB fluctuations may confirm this picture.
 But other analysis reveal some inconsistency.
-Analysis of WMAP data sets shows that the universe could have a preferred directions (Pullen et al. \cite{ref83}; Samal et al. \cite{ref84}; Groeneboom and Eriksen \cite{ref85}; and Armend$\acute{a}$riz-Pic$\acute{o}$n et al. \cite{ref86}).
+Analysis of WMAP data sets shows that the universe could have a preferred directions (Pullen et al. \cite{ref84}; Samal et al. \cite{ref85}; Groeneboom and Eriksen \cite{ref86}; and Armend$\acute{a}$riz-Pic$\acute{o}$n et al. \cite{ref87}).
 The ILC$-$WMAP data maps show seven axes well aligned with one another and the direction Virgo.
 For this reason Bianchi models are important in the study of anisotropies. \\

 The main features of the models are as follows:

 \begin{itemize} \item In summary, we considered the modified gravity which naturally unifies two expansion phases of the universe: inflation at early times and cosmic acceleration at current epoch.